 We face exposure to movements in currency exchange rates, which may cause our revenue and operating results to differ materially from expectations.
 Our operating results could be negatively affected depending on the amount of expense and intercompany transactions including loans denominated in foreign currencies.
 As exchange rates vary, revenue, cost of revenue, operating expenses and other operating results, when re-measured, may differ materially from expectations.
 For example, a significant portion of our international revenue is derived from Europe including the United Kingdom.
 Our revenues and cash flows from these regions may be adversely affected as a result of weakness in the Euro or British Pound.
+Recent trade disputes and policy announcements have resulted in increased volatility in foreign exchange rates.
 In addition, our operating results are subject to fluctuation if our mix of U.S. and foreign currency denominated transactions and expenses changes in the future.
 Although in the future we may apply certain strategies to mitigate foreign currency risk, these strategies might not eliminate our exposure to foreign exchange rate fluctuations and would involve costs and risks of their own, such as ongoing management time and expertise, external costs to implement the strategies and potential accounting implications.
 Additionally, as we anticipate growing our business further outside of the United States, the effects of movements in currency exchange rates will increase as our transaction volume outside of the United States increases.